An analytic theory of convolutional neural network inverse problems solvers

-and aim to construct an estimator $\hat{x}(\vy)$ of $\vx$ given $\vy$.
+and aim to construct an estimator \(\hat{x}(\vy)\) of \(\vx\) given \(\vy\).
 A variety of neural network architectures have been proposed for this task.
-Some are \emph{physics-agnostic}, \ie do not depend on $A$ explicitly and often rely on fully connected layers~\citep{zhu2018image}.
-Others are \emph{physics-aware}, and rely on an approximate inverse of $A$.
-In this work, we focus on linear operators $A$ in the numerical experiments for didactic reasons, but our theory applies to nonlinear operators as well.
+Some are \emph{physics-agnostic}, \ie do not depend on \(A\) explicitly and often rely on fully connected layers~\citep{zhu2018image}.
+Others are \emph{physics-aware}, and rely on an approximate inverse of \(A\).
+In this work, we focus on linear operators \(A\), but the analytical formulas extend to nonlinear operators as well.
 We consider estimators of the following form

-where $\neural$ is a neural network with weights $w \in \Theta$ and $B \in \mathbb{R}^{N\times M}$ is an operator such as the identity when $M=N$ (physics-agnostic), or an approximate inverse of $A$ (physics-aware) such as the transpose $A^\top$, the pseudo-inverse $A^+$, or a Tikhonov-regularized inverse.
+where \(\neural\) is a neural network with weights \(w \in \Theta\) and \(B \in \mathbb{R}^{N\times M}\) is a linear operator such as the identity when \(M=N\) (physics-agnostic), or an approximate inverse of \(A\) (physics-aware) such as the transpose \(A^\top\), the pseudo-inverse \(A^+\), or a Tikhonov-regularized inverse.
 Such designs were popularized in~\citep{kim2016accurate, jin2017deep, schlemper2017deep, wurfl2016deep} and are still widely used in practice~\citep{mccann2017convolutional, zhou2022dudodr, wang2020deep}.
 They can be considered as a robust baseline, and be interpreted as a single-step variant of unrolled neural networks~\citep{adler2018learned,Celledoni_2021_equivariant_neural_networks}, which often achieve top performance in empirical benchmarks~\citep{muckley2021results}.

-\paragraph{Empirical MMSE estimators} \begin{definition}[Constrained empirical MMSE estimators ] Let $\D$ be a dataset of clean images.
-We define the empirical MMSE estimators as $\hat x_{\M} \eqdef \phi^\star_{\M} \circ B$, where
+\paragraph{Empirical MMSE estimators} \begin{definition}[Constrained empirical MMSE estimators ] Let \(\D\) be a dataset of clean images.
+We define the empirical MMSE estimators as \(\hat x_{\M} \eqdef \phi^\star_{\M} \circ B\), where